The Last Waltz (song): Background

 The title of the song is something of a double entendre as it refers to both the narrator's first and last dances with the woman he loves: the first dance was the "last waltz" played at the party where the two met, and the final dance signified the end of their relationship after their romance had cooled.

 Chart performance

-"The Last Waltz" spent nine nonconsecutive weeks at number one.
+In Australia, "The Last Waltz" spent nine nonconsecutive weeks at number one.
 In the United States, "The Last Waltz" reached number 25 on the Billboard Hot 100 chart and made the top ten of the easy listening chart.